hphelion/documentation/devplatform/devplatform_commercial_install.md

 1. Once the download is complete, click the **Configure Service** button to begin configuration of the service.
 In the configuration dialog, specify the following configuration options:

+	- **Service User Password** (Required): The password for the Admin user that is currently logged in.
+This password MUST match the password used to log in to Horizon.
-	**Key Pair (Required)** - Key Pair to install on all instances created as part of the marketplace service.
+	- **Key Pair** (Required): Key Pair to install on all instances created as part of the database service.
 The public key can be used by an admin to get SSH access to all instances.

-	**External Network (Required)** - Network Name for the network that has external network access.
+	- **External Network** (Required): Network Name for the network that has external network access.
 For HP Helion OpenStack Commercial Edition this network is named 'ext-net'
+	- **Provider Network** (Required): Network Name for the network that has network access to cloud infrastructure services.
+For HP Helion OpenStack Commercial Edition this network is named 'SVC'

-	**NTP Server IP** - IP Address to an NTP server to use if instances will not have outbound access to the internet.
+	- **NTP Server IP**: IP Address to an NTP server to use if instances will not have outbound access to the internet.

-	**Service User Password (Required)** - The password for the Admin user that is currently logged in.
-This password **MUST** match the password used to login to Horizon.
+	- **Logstash RabbitMQ IP Address** (Required): Specify the IP address of the RabbitMQ Server publishing to the central Logstash server.
+	- **Logstash RabbitMQ Password** (Required): Specify the password for the RabbitMQ Server publishing to the central Logstash server.
+	- **Ephemeral CA Password** (Required): Specify the password for the Ephemeral CA server.
+	- **Ephemeral CA IP Address** (Required): Specify the IP address of Ephemeral CA server.

-	**Subnet Range** - The subnet to use for Marketplace
+	- **Subnet range** (Required): The subnet to use for Marketplace <br /><br />
 2. Do not attempt to install any Marketplace packages yet.
 Log out from the Horizon console.

 3. The following steps will configure HAProxy to receive and forward HTTP requests to the VM that hosts the REST API endpoint for Marketplace.
 To perform these steps you must be connected to the undercloud node.